About Lisa

 IT'S RAINING CUPCAKES

 Do you have any pets?
-Yes, I have a sweet dog named Stormy (pictured here with me) and a cat named Sparkles.
+Yes, we have a black kitty named Luna and a black and white dog named Alfie.
+They are both very cute!

 Can you tell me your birth date for a report I'm doing or a competition I'm in?
 For authors who are living, I think we need to be careful about giving out too much personal information.
 Identity theft is real.
 But I understand some of you really need at least the year in order to use my books in interpretive competitions.
 So here is the year I was born: 1967.
 Thanks and good luck!!

 My favorite movie is "The Sound of Music."
-My favorite band is Lifehouse.
-I love singer/songwriters and some of my favorites are Matt Nathanson, Civil Wars, and Adele.
-I'm inspired all of the time by music, and can't imagine my life without it!
+I don't know if I have a favorite band??
+I really love singer/songwriters and some of my favorites are Matt Nathanson, James Bay, Taylor Swift, Pink and Julia Michaels.
+I'm inspired all of the time by music,and can't imagine my life without it!

 How long have you been writing?
 Why did you become an author?